mrciolino/wiki-backup/timeline.md

   - [Investigating Godsbane](/Events/investigating-godsbane)
   - [Adalynn Captured by Daurgothoth](/Events/adalynn-captured-by-daurgothoth)
   - [Investigating Reports of Illithids on Mardun](/Events/investigating-reports-of-illithids-on-mardun)
-  - Spoops and Bazzdos attempt to teleport to the Elemental Plane of Chaos.
+  - The party teleport to the Elemental Plane of Chaos in search of a titanic gemstone.
+  - Upon arrival, they see a massive storm of magical energy and material in the distance.
+They bet that they will find huge stones and gems there, so they teleport once again, this time to the middle lf the shorm.
+They assumed there would be a calm eye of the storm, however they were wrong.
-  - They accidentally arrive at the Spawning Stone which is a giant torrent of magical energy and material.
+  - They accidentally arrive in the xosive chaos in the middle kf the Spawning Stone which is a giant torrent of magical energy and material.
 Spoops is able to negate the damage using his boon of invincibility, however Bazzdos is obliterated.
-Spoops grabs his soul at the last moment as Adalynn gates them home.
+Spoops grabs his soul at the last moment as Adalynn gates them away.
+Bazzdos asks Spoops to release his soul so that he can return using the clone body Adalynn prepared for him.
+Spoops complies and Bazzdos goes to his new body.
   - [Weakening of Cyric](/Events/weakening-of-cyric)
   - [Meeting With Asmodeus](/Events/meeting-with-asmodeus)
   - [Glub Glub Mind Controls Bazzdos](/Events/glub-glub-mind-controls-bazzdos)